Abstract

 Background

-Esophageal obstruction (commonly known as steakhouse syndrome) is usually caused due to blockage or obstruction in the esophagus by a foreign body.
-In this condition, the esophagus narrows down and gets blocked, eventually if not treated at the right time.
-The main esophageal obstruction complication is that it restricts the ability of a person to swallow.
+Esophageal obstruction (steakhouse syndrome) is usually caused by a foreign body’s blockage or obstruction in the esophagus.
+In this condition, the esophagus narrows down and gets blocked, eventually if not treated correctly.
+The main esophageal obstruction complication is that it restricts a person’s swallowing ability.
 Thus, restoration of the ability to swallow is the primary objective of the treatment.
 The problem of difficulty in swallowing might lead to dehydration and even malnutrition in the long run.

 Case Review:

-Due to her past medical history of arthritis, she was taking painkillers like ibuprofen and aspirin which greatly helped her with her joint pain.
-Social history includes heavy use of alcohol for 20 years which she stopped after being diagnosed with liver disease 3 years back.
+Due to her past medical history of arthritis, she was taking painkillers like ibuprofen and aspirin, which immensely helped her with her joint pain.
+Social history includes heavy use of alcohol for 20 years, which she stopped after being diagnosed with liver disease 3 years back.
 She has no episodes of bleeding whatsoever but has had a fever a few times in the last 7 days.
-Physically, she is a lean lady, with a normal heart rate, and high blood pressure.
+Physically, she is a lean lady with an average heart rate and high blood pressure.
 During one day of surveillance, she has episodes of vomiting and choking.

 Case Discussion:

-Possible esophageal obstruction causes include esophageal injuries, abnormal esophagus, esophageal atresia, esophageal webs, injury due to prolonged use of ibuprofen and aspirin, exposure or use of nasogastric or stomach tube, esophagus cancer, excessive vomiting due to bulimia, both cancerous and noncancerous tumors might be a cause of narrowing esophagus, enlargement of the left atrium of the heart, enlarged thyroid gland.
+Possible Esophageal Obstruction causes include esophagal injuries, abnormal esophagus, esophageal atresia, esophageal webs, injury due to prolonged use of ibuprofen and aspirin, exposure or use of nasogastric or stomach tube, esophagus cancer, excessive vomiting due to bulimia, both cancerous and noncancerous tumours might be a cause of narrowing esophagus, enlargement of the left atrium of the heart, enlarged thyroid gland.

 As mentioned in the report, the patient was consuming painkillers such as ibuprofen and aspirin for over 10 years.
-After performing Upper endoscopy on the patient, suspecting the case of esophageal obstruction, followed by taking tissue samples and conducting a biopsy, esophagus injuries were noticed, probably by taking too many pain killer drugs.
-This caused violent vomiting which had resulted in multiple ulcers in the esophagus
+After performing an Upper endoscopy on the patient, suspecting the case of esophageal obstruction, followed by taking tissue samples and conducting a biopsy, esophagus injuries were noticed, probably by taking too many painkiller drugs.
+This caused violent vomiting, which resulted in multiple ulcers in the esophagus

-One of the main risk factors of esophageal obstruction is alcohol consumption.
-As the patient has a past record of being an alcoholic, she is highly vulnerable to this disease.
+One of the main risk factors of Esophageal Obstruction is alcohol consumption.
+As the patient has a record of being an alcoholic, she is highly vulnerable to this disease.

 The most evident Esophageal obstruction signs and Symptoms is difficulty in swallowing food.
 The esophagus is a hollow tube that leads from the throat to the stomach.
 The food or liquid passes through the esophagus and reaches the stomach.
 Esophagus injury doesn’t happen overnight but is injured eventually due to prolonged backflow of acid from the stomach.
 Other common symptoms include dysphagia, pain in the throat while swallowing, weight loss, reflux of food and liquid substances, chest pain, choking, breath shortness, nausea, vomiting, heartburn fever, and fatigue.